knightjdr/hclust/README.md

 ### Optimize

-Optimize takes the dendrogram produced by hclust.Cluster and the distance matrix produced by hclust.Distance and optimizes the leaf ordering.
-The dendrogram from hclust.Cluster should be input as produced by that method without any modifications.
+`Optimize` takes the dendrogram produced by `hclust.Cluster` and the distance matrix produced by `hclust.Distance` and optimizes the leaf ordering.
+The dendrogram from `hclust.Cluster` should be input as produced by that method without any modifications.

+The running time will be at worst O(n<sup>4</sup>) with the optimzation approach of Bar-Jospeh.
+Certain (typically very large) datasets, and particular combinations of distance metric and linkage method can produce balanced nodes that require a huge number of comparisons to determine the optimal order.
+At these nodes the benefit of optimization is low and you can use the ignore argument to skip optimization for them.

+To optimize every node in the tree, set the `ignore` argument to 0.
+Otherwise set the argument to the number of comparisons beyond which you wish to skip optimization.
+For example, nodes with 500 leaves on each side could require up to 250 000 test comparisons, so setting the ignore argument to 250 000 will skip these and larger nodes.
+The ordering that will be used at skipped nodes is the best ordering generated thus far.

+The best practice is to run the optimization algorithm optimizing every node and if the run time is too long, adjust this value until an acceptable run time is reached.

 `
-hclust.Optimize(dendrogram []typedef.SubCluster, dist [][]float64) (optimized []typedef.SubCluster)
+hclust.Optimize(dendrogram []typedef.SubCluster, dist [][]float64, ignore int) (optimized []typedef.SubCluster)
 `

 ### Tree

-Tree takes the dendrogram produced by hclust.Cluster or hclust.Optimize and a list of names for the leaves and generates a newick tree.
-It also returns the "names" vector sorted based on the clustering order.
-The input "names" vector should be in the same order as the rows/columns of the starting matrix/table used for generating the distance matrix.
+`Tree` takes the dendrogram produced by `hclust.Cluster` or `hclust.Optimize` and a list of names for the leaves and generates a newick tree.
+It also returns the `names` vector sorted based on the clustering order.
+The input `names` vector should be in the same order as the rows/columns of the starting matrix/table used for generating the distance matrix.
 For example, if you are generating a distance matrix between rows of a matrix and those rows are ordered as: